 What Are Obliques?
-The Complete Guide to Your Side Core Muscles
+Your Guide to the Muscles That Actually Make Your Core Work

 Ask most people to point to their core and they’ll wave at their stomach.
 Ask them to name the muscles and you’ll get “abs” – the rectus abdominis, that vertical band down the front.
 Nobody mentions the obliques.
 And that’s a problem, because the obliques are the muscles that actually make your core functional, stable, and defined.